almeidx/discord-ban-sync/README.md

 #### Setting up the env variables

 - `cp .env.example .env`
-- Fill out the .env file with your Discord API token and guild ids.
+- Fill out the variables in the .env file

 The guild ids should be comma separated, e.g. `GUILD_IDS=493351982887862283,513338222810497041`